dropbox/djinni/README.md

     @import "relative/path/to/filename.djinni"

 at the beginning of a file will simply include another file.
 Child file paths are relative to the location of the file that contains the @import.
-All types will be processed together, so declaring the same type twice will cause an error.
+Two different djinni files cannot define the same type. `@import` behaves like `#include` with `#pragma once` in C++, or like ObjC's `#import`: if a file is included multiple times through different paths, then it will only be processed once.

 ### Generate Code
 When the Djinni file(s) are ready, from the command line or a bash script you can run: